MariiaSamsonova/MiniRPGLite3000.1/README.md

-# MiniRPGLite3000.1
+# Monster Hunter’s Guild

-Present to your attention: Mini RPG 3000.1
+Present to your attention: Monster Hunter’s Guild

 Befor each game you have:
   Food: 🍏x4      (+25 health)